 Distributed teams are part of the future of work.
 Whether they become the norm, or simply another part of the ever-changing needs of the workforce, innovation will be key to incorporating distributed teams and driving creativity at your organization.
-To learn more about innovating across a distributed workforce, join our newsletter!
+To learn more about innovating across a distributed workforce, request a demo today!

 Powerful innovation starts as an idea.
 Launch your IdeaScale community today

 IdeaScale is an innovation management solution that inspires people to take action on their ideas.
 Your community’s ideas can change lives, your business and the world.
 Connect to the ideas that matter and start co-creating the future.